Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/class_and_standalone_functions.md

 {% endhighlight %}

 <div style="text-align: justify">
-We also define a standalone function to generate a matrix of a given size and uniformly populated with a particular value (if supplied)
+<p>We also define a standalone function to generate a matrix of a given size and
+uniformly populated with a particular value (if supplied)</p>:
 </div>

 {% highlight python %}